-GPars aims to bring several useful concurrency abstractions to Java and Groovy developers.
-It's becoming obvious that dealing with concurrency on the thread/synchronized/lock level, as provided by the JVM, is way too low level to be safe and comfortable.
-Many high-level concepts, like actors or dataflow concurrency have been around for quite some time, since parallel computers had been in use in computer centers long before multi-core chips hit the hardware mainstream.
-Now, however, it's the time to adopt and test these abstractions for the mainstream software industry.
+It's becoming more and more obvious that dealing with concurrency and parallelism at the thread/synchronized/lock level, as provided by the JVM, is far too low a level to be safe and comfortable.
+Many high-level concepts, such as actors and dataflow have been around for quite some time: parallel computers have been in use, at least in data centres if not on the desktop, long before multi-core chips hit the hardware mainstream.
+Now then is the time to adopt these higher-level abstractions in the mainstream software industry.
+This is what GPars enables for the Groovy and Java languages, allowing Groovy and Java programmers to use higher-level abstractions and therefore make developing concurrent and parallel software easier and less error prone.

-The concepts available in GPars can be categorized into three main groups:
+The concepts available in GPars can be categorized into three groups:

-- 1. Code-level helpers constructs that can be applied to small parts of the code-base such as individual algorithms or data structures without any major changes in the overall project architecture
+- Code-level helpers Constructs that can be applied to small parts of the code-base such as individual algorithms or data structures without any major changes in the overall project architecture

-- Parallel Collections
+- 1. Parallel Collections

-- Asynchronous Processing
+- 2. Asynchronous Processing

-- Fork/Join (Divide/Conquer)
+- 3. Fork/Join (Divide/Conquer)

-- 1. Architecture-level concepts constructs that need to be taken into account when designing the project structure
+- 2. Architecture-level concepts Constructs that need to be taken into account when designing the project structure

-- Actors
+- 1. Actors

-- Communicating Sequential Processes
+- 2. Communicating Sequential Processes (CSP)

-- Dataflow Concurrency
+- 3. Dataflow

+- 4. Data Parallelism

-- 1. Shared Mutable State Protection although about 95 of current use of shared mutable state can be avoided using proper abstractions, good abstractions are still necessary for the remaining 5% use cases, when shared mutable state can't be avoided
+- 3. Shared Mutable State Protection Although about 95% of current use of shared mutable state can be avoided using proper abstractions, good abstractions are still necessary for the remaining 5% use cases, when shared mutable state cannot be avoided

-- Agents
+- 1. Agents

-- Software Transactional Memory (not implemented in GPars yet) would also belong to this group
+- 2. Software Transactional Memory (not fully implemented in GPars as yet)